asamy/ksm/README.md

 If any of them is confusing, please open an issue and I'll happily explain and perhaps improve this inline-manual...

-### Some notes

-To simplify things, the following terms are used as an abbreviation:

-1. Host - refers to the VMM (Virtual Machine Monitor) aka VMX root mode
-2. Guest or Kernel - refers to the running guest kernel (i.e. Windows or Linux)

-Some things need to be used with extra care especially inside Host as this is a sensitive mode and things may go unexpected if used improperly.

-- The timestamp counter does not _pause_ during entry to Host, so things like APIC timer can fire on next guest entry (`vmresume`).
-- Interrupts are disabled.
-On entry to `__vmx_entrypoint`, the CPU had already disabled interrupts.
-So, addresses referenced inside root mode should be physically contiguous, otherwise if you enable interrupts by yourself, you might cause havoc if a preemption happens.
-- Calling a Kernel function inside the Host can be dangerous, especially because the Host stack is different, so any kind of stack probing functions will most likely fail.
-- Single stepping `vmresume` or `vmlaunch` is invaluable, the debugger will never give you back control, for obvious reasons.
-If you want that behavior, then rather set a breakpoint on whatever `vcpu->ip` is set to.
-- Virtualization Exceptions (#VE) will not occur if:
-	1. The processor is delivering another exception
-	2. The `except_mask` inside `ve_except_info` is set to non-zero value.
-- If the processor does not support Virtualization Exceptions, the VM exit path will be taken instead (Note that the VM exit path is _always_ handled).
-- If the processor does not support VMFUNC, it's emulated via VMCALL instead.

-Some notes on Guest:

-- VMFUNC does **not** have CPL checks, that means a user-space program can execute it.
-- The virtual processor ID cannot be 0 since VMX root mode already uses that one, so we have to use whatever the current processor number is + 1.

 ### Debugging and/or testing

 Since #VE and VMFUNC are now optional and will not be enabled unless the CPU support it,